ISAITB/docs-tdl/source/testsuite/index.rst

     :delim: |

     @name| yes| The name of the parameter that must be unique for the endpoint.
+    @label| no| A user friendly name to display for the parameter.
+If not set this will be set to the value of the ``name`` attribute.
     @desc| no| A description to explain the purpose of this parameter.
     @use| no| Whether this is a required (value "R" - the default) or optional ("O") parameter.
     @kind| no| Whether this is a simple text (value "SIMPLE" - the default), file (value "BINARY") or a secret value (value "SECRET").